XinFinOrg/Docs-XF/docs/general/faq.md

 	The public address or 'coinbase address' will only receive transaction fees.
 	The private address is from where you make the initial 10,000,000 XDC deposit and where the block rewards will be collected.

 !!! quote "How can I create a public 'coinbase address' wallet?
-Is it only with xdcwallet for iOS and Android?
+Is it only with xdcwallet for Android?
 Are there other options?"
     You need to create a wallet for the masternode public address.
 	This wallet does not need to contain any XDC, think of it as a shell address.
-	You will then stake XDC into the masternode address via your main XinFin wallet.
+	You will then stake XDC into the masternode address via your main XinFin Web wallet.

-	You can use the iOS and Android apps.
+	You can use the Android apps.
-	Also you can create wallets with Metamask, MyEtherWallet.
+	Also you can create wallets with XinFin Web Wallet.

 	You can also use [https://wallet.testnet.xinfin.org](http://xinfin.network/#webWallet) to create an empty wallet, then use it as coinbase address.

-!!! quote "I noticed that we need another wallet for masternode with a different mnemonic.
-Assume we use a hardware wallet, we would need another hardware wallet with different mnemonic?"
+!!! quote "I noticed that we need another wallet for masternode?"
     It is recommended to use a separate empty account for your masternode as it only receive transactions fees - what we call public or 'coinbase address' on the documentation.

 	The block rewards are sent to the account connected to XinFinMaster who make the initial deposit - the 'private' address.